Brian Walshe is sentenced to life in prison for the murder of his wife, whose body was never found

 BOSTON (AP) — A Boston-area man was sentenced Thursday to life in prison for the grisly murder of his wife, who disappeared nearly three years ago and whose body has never been found.

-Brian Walshe was convicted Monday of first-degree murder in the killing of Ana Walshe.
+Brian Walshe, 50, was convicted Monday of first-degree murder in the killing of Ana Walshe, 39.
 The sentence carries no possibility of parole.

 He pleaded guilty in November to misleading police and illegally disposing of a body after admitting he had dismembered her body and disposed of it in dumpster.
 He said he did so only after panicking when he found she had died in bed.